l1h3r/ptab/IMPLEMENTATION.md

 ## Memory Reclamation

 `ptab` uses epoch-based reclamation via `sdd`.
-This is what enables zero-contention reads.
+This enables zero-contention reads.

 ### The Problem

-When thread A removes an entry, thread B might be in the middle of reading it.
-We cannot free the memory until B is done.
+When thread A removes an entry, thread B might be mid-read.
+Memory cannot be freed until B finishes.
 Traditional solutions use reference counting, but incrementing a counter on every read causes the exact cache-line contention we are trying to avoid.

 ### The Solution

 Epoch-based reclamation divides time into epochs.
 Each thread "pins" itself to the current epoch before accessing shared data.
-Memory is not freed until all threads have unpinned from the epoch in which the memory was retired.
+Memory is not freed until all threads have unpinned from the epoch in which memory was retired.

 ```rust,ignore
 // Reader (in `with`)